hackus/DocumentComparator/README.md

 How to:

-Make sure you have jre(from 1.5 and above) installed.
+Make sure you have JDK(from 1.5 and above) installed.

 Windows: